Jethet/wiki-hh/Express & Node.js/endpointQueries.md

 ### Endpoints

-**Sequence matters:** the more specific endpoints asking for params, such as for /items/:id, have to come later than the more general ones otherwise the execution will happen there when you use a query such as /items/search
+**Sequence matters:** the more specific endpoints asking for params, such as for `/items/:id`, have to come AFTER the more general ones, otherwise the execution will happen there when you use a general query such as `/items/search`.

 **Endpoint query needs to be specific**
 Example: